- Waiver amendment seeks Medicaid expansion with a work requirement, but only if lawmakers agree — and they haven’t yet.

-North Carolina has not yet expanded Medicaid under the ACA, but Governor Roy Cooper, who took office on January 1, is working to expand coverage as one of his first tasks as governor.
+North Carolina has not yet expanded Medicaid under the Affordable Care Act (ACA), but Governor Roy Cooper, who took office on January 1, began working to expand coverage as one of his first tasks as governor.
 State lawmakers have thus far blocked his efforts, but Cooper’s new budget proposal calls for the expansion of Medicaid and he continues to push for it, despite legislative roadblocks and uncertainty about the future of the ACA.

 If Medicaid is expanded in North Carolina, Cooper’s administration estimates that 624,000 residents would become newly eligible for coverage.
 A significant number of them (estimates range from 208,000 to nearly half a million) are currently in the coverage gap, with no realistic access to health insurance at all, unless Medicaid is expanded.